by Simon Winchester

 What’s a book group without food?
 Yung Sun cooked an amazing feast for us…barbequed spareribs; dumplings with Kimchee; glass noodles with mushrooms, egg, and meat; kale and carrots in a mustard sauce, and oh, what that woman can do to celery.
 I think it had sesame oil soaked into it.
 I couldn’t stop eating it.
 Celery.
 Really!

 We toasted the book with soju and finished with rambutan tea.
 Yeoung Sun says they take the heart of the fruit and soak it in honey before making the tea.
 She knows a lot about diet and its effect on health, and of course, the traditional Korean way of eating seems much healthier than the American one.
 No surprise there.
 And yes–tea AGAIN!
-It’s amazing how many of the books I’ve read so far have tea associated with them.
+It’s amazing how many of the books I’ve read so far have revolved around tea.

 One of our members is a retired college professor.
 Chuck said there were rumors, after the North Koreans signed the armistice in 1953, that President Eisenhower had threatened them with The Bomb in order to get them to do so.
 Kind of ironic, now that the Dear Leader is waving it at us.